mtzro2003/dex2xml/README.md

 		- optimize SQL queries
 		- ....

-This python script is based on tab2opf.py by Klokan Petr Pøidal (www.klokan.cz)
+This python script is based on tab2opf.py by Klokan Petr PÃ¸idal (www.klokan.cz)

 Requirements:
 		Linux or Wine/Windows enivronment (Windows is needed for mobigen.exe)